StackVista/stackstate-docs/stackpacks/integrations/servicenow_1.md

 To uninstall the ServiceNow StackPack and disable the ServiceNow check:

-1. Go to the StackState UI StackPacks > Integrations > ServiceNow screen and click **UNINSTALL**
+1. Go to the StackState UI StackPacks > Integrations > ServiceNow screen and click UNINSTALL.
-    - All ServiceNow specific configuration will be removed from StackState .
+    - All ServiceNow specific configuration will be removed from StackState.
 2. Remove or rename the Agent integration configuration file, for example:
     ```
     mv servicenow.d/conf.yaml servicenow.d/conf.yaml.bak